TAM Local: Community Art Shows

 Located in the classrooms on the third floor, Gottfried and Mary Fuchs Foundation Education Wing.

-Quartermaster Press Studio: Pressing Forward – Layered Perspectives in Printmaking
+Quartermaster Press: Pressing Forward – Layered Perspectives in Printmaking

 On view July 11 – September 27, 2018

-This community installation features artwork inspired by TAM’s print collection using one of the most dynamic and exciting mediums.
-The individual personalities and techniques used by ten artists result in a rich visual spectrum – from naturalistic to poetic to bold and delicately wrought.
+This community installation features new artwork inspired by TAM’s print collection using the dynamic and exciting medium of printmaking.
+The individual personalities and techniques used by seven artists result in a rich visual spectrum – from naturalistic to poetic, from figurative to abstract.

-Quartermaster Press Studio is a collective of artists that produces etchings, aquatints, linocuts, collagraphs, monotypes and woodcuts using a shared etching press and studio on Vashon Island, just a ferry ride away from Tacoma.
-The collective was formed 25 years ago and continues today with ten active members.
+Quartermaster Press will show etchings, linocuts, collagraphs and monotypes.
+All made using a shared etching press and studio on Vashon Island, just a ferry ride away from Tacoma.

 Printmaking Demos in Third Floor, Cheney Classroom: